duktig-solutions/Duktig-microservice-php/documentation/overview/coding-standards.md

 ?>
 ```

-## Code Comments creation rules
+## Code Comments Creation Rules

-In Duktig PHP Framework it is strongly recommended to comment all parts of code as detailed as possible.
+In the Duktig PHP Framework, it is strongly recommended to comment all parts of code as detailed as possible.

-For Files, Classes, methods and other DocBlocks see: [Anatomy of a DocBlock](https://docs.phpdoc.org/guides/docblocks.html).
+For files, classes, methods, and other DocBlocks, see: [Anatomy of a DocBlock](https://docs.phpdoc.org/guides/docblocks.html).

-*If you are coding with detailed comments, you respect other developers*
+*If you code with detailed comments, you respect other developers.*

-- Classes, Methods and other parts of code should be commented with DocBlock.
+- Classes, methods, and other parts of code should be commented with DocBlock
-- All Single line comments should start with `#` symbol.
+- All single-line comments should start with `#` symbol

 **Correct**